membraneframework-labs/guide/chapter2/lifecycle.md

 ### State prepared

 Elements should have already all needed resources allocated in order to process data.
 Although all timers should be still stopped and waiting for the stream start.
 Elements are permitted to send caps and events via their pads, but sticky events will be queued in a pull buffer and processed after state change to the `playing`.
-Nevertheless, other events (not sticky) will be handled with `handle_event`
+Nevertheless, other events (not sticky) will be handled with `handle_event`.

 From this state, it is possible to transit to both 'stopped' and 'playing' states.
 Elements should be prepared for both of these changes and don't assume any of them.